 I really hope that no one does and it shows me the caliber of that elected official.
 This elected official says that we should hold someone blameless for; turning a once-free society into something that would destroy independence, abolish self-reliance, eradicate individual initiative, alleviate local responsibility, remove reliance on voluntary activity, interfere with one’s neighbor, show intolerance of the different, and suspend healthy suspicion of power and authority.
 This elected official should be turned back into the free society, relinquished of representation, and never come into existence again as it has.

 Put aside economic control for a bit.
-Do you want the freedom of strive; to be the best you can be?
+Do you want the freedom to strive; to be the best you can be?
 Do you want your kids to excel?
-On September 30, 2011, the Washington Examiner reported that a 6th grade football player was told not to score too many touchdowns.
+On September 30, 2011, the Washington Examiner reported that a 6th-grade football player was told not to score too many touchdowns.
 What?

 According to the article, “Now, Jimerson is not allowed to score more than three touchdowns, provided his team has at least a 14-point lead.
 Principal Bryant says she’s not punishing Jimerson – she just wants to give other players a chance to develop as players.”
 Therein lays “Social Justice”.
 The only sane response (in my opinion) was, “Maybe they’re not immediately able to discern the ways they’ve improved.
 But, for every time a kid comes only oh-so-close to tackling Jimerson, he’s going to tackle some other less-speedy quarterback with greater ease,” she (Tina Korbe of Hot Air ) adds.